segmentio/kubeapply/examples/kubeapply-test-cluster/README.md

 ##### (1) `make start-kind`

-Start up a local cluster via kind and dump a kubeconfig in `.kube/kubeapply-test-cluster.yaml`.
+Starts up a local cluster via kind and dumps a kubeconfig in `.kube/kubeapply-test-cluster.yaml`.

 ##### (2) `make expand`

-Expand configs from `profile` into the `expanded` directory for `cluster-local1`.
+Expands configs from `profile` into the `expanded` directory for `cluster-local1`.
 It should be a no-op from the git perspective unless you've made changes in the cluster config or profile files.

 ##### (3) `make validate`

-Run `kubeval` over the expanded configs to validate that they are legitimate Kubernetes configs before continuing.
+Runs `kubeval` over the expanded configs to validate that they are legitimate Kubernetes configs before continuing.

 ##### (4) `make diff`

-Run `kubectl diff` against the local cluster and show the results in a pretty format in the terminal.
+Runs `kubectl diff` against the local cluster and shows the results in a pretty format in the terminal.

 ##### (5) `make apply`

-Run `kubectl apply` against the local cluster and output a table that summarize the changes that were made.
+Runs `kubectl apply` against the local cluster and outputs a table that summarize the changes that were made.

 ##### (6) `kubectl ...`

-Run `kubectl --kubeconfig=.kube/kubeapply-test-cluster.yaml get pods --all-namespaces`, etc. to verify that the apply worked correctly!
+Runs `kubectl --kubeconfig=.kube/kubeapply-test-cluster.yaml get pods --all-namespaces`, etc. to verify that the apply worked correctly!

 ##### (7) `make stop-kind`

-Stop local cluster created in first step and delete the kubeconfig.
+Stops local cluster created in first step and deletes the kubeconfig.